 As almost all of us have a funny shaped mole, piece of raised skin or even a third nipple, it was almost inevitable that once accused and stripped naked, they would find something to call a witches’ teat or mark and used to condemn you.

 6. Witch Cakes

 The most infamous use of witch cakes was during the Salem Witch Trials.
 When Abigail Williams and Elizabeth Parris became the first two girls to act under a witch’s spell; Tituba, slave to the town Reverend, baked a witch cake to determine who was cursing the girls.
 Ironically, Tituba was then accused of witchcraft herself.

 But What Were Witch Cakes?

-Witch cakes were made by taking the urine of the person suffering under witchcraft and bake it with rye-meal and ashes into a cake.
+Witch cakes were made by taking the urine of the person suffering under witchcraft and baking it with rye-meal and ashes into a cake.
 The witch cakes would then be fed to a dog who would supposedly identify the witch.

 How the dog did this is unclear, but as talking dogs don’t exist, we assume there were very few convictions using witch cakes.

 The prick test is when you match with a guy on Tinder and you can’t tell….
 Ahem, wrong article.

 In the case of identifying witches, the prick test wasn’t quite as enjoyable.
 This method largely took place in 16th and 17th century England, when witching pamphlets were distributed, warning that witch marks weren’t able to bleed or cause pain.